Complying with the British Standards Institution

 Responsibility for this policy

-Our Head of Digital is Richard Surridge.
-It’s Richard who is responsible for this policy and its implementation within Post Office and it’s his job to make sure the principles we lay out here are upheld.
+Our Digital Channel Director is Sharon Gilkes.
+It’s Sharon who is responsible for this policy and its implementation within Post Office and it’s her job to make sure the principles we lay out here are upheld.

 But it doesn’t stop there.
 Each person within Post Office is also responsible for upholding the principles of this policy within their particular areas of operation – think of it as business as usual for us and all our staff.